balacoon/balacoon.github.io/index.md

 author_profile: true
 ---

-Balacoon is a set of tools and resources for Text-to-Speech (TTS).
+Here at Balacoon, we develop speech-generation technology.
-We focus on developing easy-to-use packages with minimal dependencies and pre-packed models for production or research.
+Classic single- and multi-speaker text-to-speech solutions are distributed as Freeware.
+We ship easy-to-use packages with minimal dependencies and pre-packed models for production or research.
-There are three main directions we look into:

-- Speech synthesis solution that you can plug into your work when you need artificial speech.
-Balacoon can replace costly cloud services or be an off-the-shelf starting point in your project.
-- TTS building blocks that might be helpful in data processing for your research.
-For example, you can rely on Balacoon text analysis while developing speech synthesis models.
-It can save time, enhance reproducibility and simplify the workflow.
-- Disruptive technologies that aim to introduce new use cases and applications for speech generation.
-  To keep a competetive advantage, we provide them as services.
+More cutting-edge technology, such as zero-shot Voice Conversion and Speech Synthesis, finds its way into products.
+Our vision is that artificial speech generated with state-of-the-art technology will be widely adopted in content creation, given a giant leap in naturalness and flexibility over the past years.

 To get help or provide feedback, join [Balacoon Slack](https://join.slack.com/t/balacoon/shared_invite/zt-1syqpvq75-s7iCBJhZcQrsmrLrAU3fhw).

 All the artifacts you can find around here (packages, models, containers) are distributed with [MIT license](/license.html).